Sambit1994/Data-Modeling-FastAI/README.md

 1) fastai-random-image-analysis.ipynb: Distinguish a picture as Human, Plant, Animal, or inanimate

-1) arthopod-class-test1.ipynb: Classify an arthropod picture under the categories: Arachnida, Crustacea, Insecta, Chilopoda, Diplopoda
+2) artho-traning-models.ipynb: Train various models for classifying an arthropod picture under the categories: Arachnida, Crustacea, Insecta, Chilopoda, Diplopoda